 PCs vs MacOS

 MAC systems often come with medium to high-end specs that make your programs run seamlessly.
-For PCs, the situation can be very confusing, especially beginners because they range from low-spec to high end and they make an uninformed decision and purchasing a system that does no efficiently deliver.
+For PCs, the situation can be very confusing, especially for beginners because they range from low-spec to high end and they make an uninformed decision and purchase a system that does not efficiently deliver.

 There are five most crucial hardware components that are instrumental for Photoshop and Lightroom editing and they are:

 This hardware component is instrumental in increasing the number of tasks your CPU handles at any given time.
 By virtue of opening Photoshop or Lightroom, about 1GB is used and consequent scrolling through files (PS) and pictures (LR) will use up to 4GB of RAM.
 All these combined with about 2GB of RAM used by the system, you would discover that the best and recommended minimum amount of memory required is 16GB.
 Anything less than that is bound to cause drags in performance especially in carrying out a strenuous task such as Panorama or HDR processing.

 This comprises the brains of a computer system and it carries out all the tasks you give it.
 How good your photo editing works in adjusting sliders or applying filters entirely depends on how good your processor is.
 Therefore, always go for Intel Core-I range rather than Celeron or Pentium.
 For instance, you are bound to get better performance from Core i5 that runs at 3.8GHz or Intel Core i7 processor that runs at 4.2GHz that are often affordable compared to a very expensive system that comes with Core i9 but runs at 3.2GHz.